Ike Frankian

-Malcolm John Frankian (April 3, 1905 – April 14, 1963) was an American football end in the National Football League for the Boston Redskins and the New York Giants.
+Malcolm John Frankian (April 3, 1905 – April 14, 1963) was an American football end in the National Football League (NFL) for the Boston Redskins and the New York Giants.
 He also played and coached in the second American Football League, the third American Football League and the Pacific Coast Professional Football League for the Los Angeles Bulldogs.

 Prior to his professional career, Frankian attended Saint Mary's College of California.

 He died in Dos Palos, California.